jeromede/rtc.pa/DESIGN.md

     - attachments
     - approvals

-The change was more or less a refactoring of the previous algorithm.
+This has been more or less a reordering of the previous algorithm.

-Note: some other changes make the new model incompatible with the previous one, hence the older serialized model instances won’t be readable.
+Note: some other changes make the new model incompatible with the previous one, hence older serialized model instances won’t be readable.

 ## First approach ([1.0.0-pre.1](https://github.com/jeromede/rtc.pa/releases/tag/1.0.0-pre.1))